zaidalyafeai/curator/README.md

 poem = poet(topics)
 print(poem.to_pandas())
 # Output:
-#    topic                                     poem
+#                                       topic                         title                                               poem
-# 0  Urban loneliness in a bustling city       In the city's heart, where the sirens wail,\nA...
+# 0       Urban loneliness in a bustling city           The Crowded Silence  Among the throngs, I walk alone,\nWith faces b...
-# 1  Urban loneliness in a bustling city       City streets hum with a bittersweet song,\nHor...
+# 1       Urban loneliness in a bustling city            Concrete Isolation  In the city's heart, where shadows entwine,\nA...
-# 2  Beauty of Bespoke Labs's Curator library  In whispers of design and crafted grace,\nBesp...
+# 2  Beauty of Bespoke Labs's Curator library     The Art of Curated Dreams  In Bespoke Labs, where visions blend,\nA libra...
-# 3  Beauty of Bespoke Labs's Curator library  In the hushed breath of parchment and ink,\nBe...
+# 3  Beauty of Bespoke Labs's Curator library  Ode to the Curator's Library  Upon the shelves, like stars in night,\nBespok...
 ```
 In the `Poet` class:
 * `response_format` is the structured output class we defined above.